devops-workflow/terraform-pagerduty-service-complete/README-json.md

 # escalation-policy.json

 Currently Terraform is not capable of dynamically created the data structure needed to define a Pagerduty escalation policy.
-So, a [json file](escalation-policy.json-example) is used to specify the escalation policy details and a script does lookups in Pagerduty for detail, then creates variables in HCL format for Terraform to consume.
+So, a [json file](escalation-policy.json-example) is used to specify the escalation policy details and a script does lookups in Pagerduty for details, then creates variables in HCL format for Terraform to consume.

 The [json file](escalation-policy.json-example) contains details for 2 variables: escalation-rules and teams